aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

     - Closely monitor the following metrics:
         - Scheduling status of new API Pods (`kubectl get pods -l <label-selector-for-new-api> -w`).
         - Kubernetes event logs, especially `FailedScheduling` events (`kubectl get events --field-selector reason=FailedScheduling`).
-        - CPU and memory utilization of each node and the entire jiqun (via GKE Observability Dashboard or `kubectl top nodes`).
+        - CPU and memory utilization of each node and the entire clusters (via GKE Observability Dashboard or `kubectl top nodes`).
         - Activity logs of the Cluster Autoscaler to observe if it scales up or down as expected.

 ### 7.3.
 Long-Term Strategic Recommendations